OleksiyLa/Project_4/README.md

 ### App Objectives
   - Empower Goal Achievement:
-    - Enable users to set, prioritize, and achieve their personal and professional goals effectively.
+    - Enable users to set and achieve their personal and professional goals effectively.
 Provide a platform that promotes action and progress toward meaningful objectives.

   - Enhance Time Management:
       - Help users improve their time management skills by scheduling tasks and allocating time for goal-related activities.
 Foster efficient use of time to maximize productivity and goal accomplishment.

   - Improve Accountability:
     - Encourage users to take ownership of their goals by breaking them down into actionable tasks and to-do lists.
 Facilitate tracking and monitoring of progress, creating a sense of responsibility for goal outcomes.

-  - Provide Valuable Insights:
-    - Offer goal statistics and data-driven feedback to help users gain a realistic view of their achievements and areas for improvement.
-Enable users to make data-informed decisions about their goals and time allocation.

   - Foster Versatility:
     - Cater to a diverse user base, including students, professionals, entrepreneurs, and goal-oriented individuals.
 Offer a user-friendly and intuitive web-based platform accessible from various devices.